 When it comes to accessibility in web design and development, many app developers don’t give much thought to this issue.
-Read on to find out what you need to know about accessibility standards and what factors you must consider when planning features for your app.

 When it comes to accessibility in web design and development, many app developers don’t give much thought to this issue.
 However, creating inclusive apps that can be used by people with disabilities is of course just as important as web design per se.